Charles Alan Pownall: World War II

 During World War II, Pownall commanded the fast aircraft carrier Task Group 50.1 in the Pacific Theater with the aircraft carrier USS Yorktown as his flagship.
 He was in command of Task Force 50.1 when it raided the Japanese positions on Tarawa in the Gilbert Islands on 18 September 1943 in preparation for the American invasion that would follow in November 1943.
-Pownall distinguished himself in the early phase of Gilbert Islands campaign and received Navy Distinguished Service Medal.
+Pownall distinguished himself in the early phase of the Gilbert Islands campaign and received the Navy Distinguished Service Medal.

 After a perceived lack of aggressiveness during December 1943 and January 1944 raids against the Marshall Islands, Admiral Chester W. Nimitz ordered him replaced by Vice Admiral Marc Mitscher at the end of February 1944.
 Pownall subsequently commanded Naval Air Forces, Pacific Fleet before he was ordered back to the United States to command Naval Air Training Command.
 For his service in the later capacity, Pownall received the Legion of Merit.

-In September 1945, Pownall was ordered back to Pacific area and served as Commander Naval Forces Marianas with additional duty as military Governor of Guam from 30 May 1946.
+In September 1945, Pownall was ordered back to the Pacific area and served as Commander Naval Forces Marianas with additional duty as military Governor of Guam from 30 May 1946.
 In addition to his wartime decorations, he was decorated with the Navy Commendation Medal and two Navy Presidential Unit Citations.

 Governorship

-He helped organize much of the island's basic government, and also approved the flag of Guam and the seal of Guam.
+Powmall helped organize much of Guam's basic government, and also approved the flag of Guam and the seal of Guam.